image2

 How about a relaxed round around the campfire or an escape room as a team-building activity?

-14. the campfire retro🔥
+14. The campfire retro🔥

 You can relax around the campfire and let your mind wander.